scylladb/scylla-rust-driver/docs/source/queries/queries.md

 | Load balancing       | advanced if prepared, else primitive                  | advanced if prepared **and ALL** statements in the batch target the same partition, else primitive                                                                                   |
 | Suitable operations  | most of operations                                    | - a list of operations that needs to be executed atomically (batch LightWeight Transaction)</br> - a batch of operations targetting the same partition (as an advanced optimisation) |

-## CQL statements - operations (based on what the CQL string contains):
+## CQL statements - operations (based on what the CQL string contains)

 | CQL data manipulation statement                | Recommended statement kind                                                                                                               | Recommended Session operation                                                                               |
 |------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------|